Lay a large number of photographs or images in front of your group.

 Gather your group and then lay a large set of photographs or images on the floor, a table, wherever.

-Then pose a question which will invite your group to reflect on the meaning of the images they see before them.
-There are no shortage of questions you could ask, but here’s a few examples:
+Then pose a question that will invite your group to reflect on the meaning of the images they see before them.
+There are no shortage of questions you could ask, but here are a few examples:

 Choose an image that reflects how you are feeling right now.

 Identify a feature in one of these images that captures the essence of our group.

 Think of one experience you have enjoyed today and then find an image that speaks to it.